jordan7186/Edgeless-GNN-external/Additional_experiment.md

 ## Additional experimental results 4

-Comparison with [40] on node classification.
-We have used the author's implementation with modification to match our setting.
+Comparison with [20] on node classification.
+We have used the author's implementation with modification to 1) Edge deletion mechanism (to generate edgeless nodes) 2) Train/val/test split to match our setting.

 | Dataset        | Method        | micro F1          |
 |----------------|---------------|-------------------|